 OSHA commercial kitchen safety regulations changed dramatically in late 2021, with many new guidelines.
-COVID-19 safety precautions for staff and customers are prioritized.
+Safety precautions for staff and customers are prioritized.
 Learn more about the new regulations and how to easily comply with them with a digital checklist.

 Lumiform enables you to conduct digital inspections via app easier than ever before.

 Get a kickstart with one of our +12000 ready-made and free checklists

 OSHA commercial kitchen safety is taking a higher priority nowadays because reports have established that food service can be a high-hazard industry for the transmission of Covid-19.
 In July of 2021, OSHA (the Occupational Safety and Health Administration), announced that it would be taking a renewed interest in its supervision of restaurants and other commercial kitchen and food service establishments.

 1. What does OSHA do for kitchen safety?

 1. What are the new OSHA kitchen safety standards regarding heat exposure?

 2. Which items should be included in the OSHA kitchen safety checklist?

 3. Benefits of OSHA kitchen safety with digital checklist